 Can I use the points for cash back?

 Yes, you can use them for statement credit on individual purchases made in the last 60 days.
 The minimum amount that can be redeemed is $20 or 2000 points.
 Credits may take up to 2-3 business days to process and post to your account.
 Credit will appear on your monthly Chase statement within 1-2 statement cycles.
 Credits cannot be canceled or returned once you place your order.
 Reward credits are not applied towards your minimum payment due to your billing statement.

 Can I use the points on Delta Air Lines?

 You can’t transfer the points into Delta Air Lines SkyMiles® accounts — they have an exclusive relationship with American Express.
 However, if you wish there are a few ways to use Chase Sapphire Preferred® Card points for Delta flights.
-One is to transfer the points into Korean Airlines miles, which is a Delta partner, and lets you use the miles for Delta flights.
-Another is to transfer to Virgin Atlantic, which is also a Delta partner.
+One is to transfer the points into Virgin Atlantic, which is a Delta partner, and lets you use the miles for Delta flights.

 The final way is to use the points as cash toward the purchase of a Delta ticket.
-You can search for flights at UltimateRewards.com on any airline except Southwest and some low cost carriers.
-Each 100 points you have is worth $1.25 toward the cost of a ticket.
+You can search for flights at UltimateRewards.com on any airline except Southwest and some low-cost carriers.
+Every 100 points you have is worth $1.25 toward the cost of a ticket.

 What kind of credit will I need to get approved?